Kimserey/BlogArchive/20191125_entity_framework_gotchas.md

 # Entity Framework Core Optimizations

 Last year I talked about [Entity Framework Core](https://kimsereyblog.blogspot.com/2017/05/saving-data-with-entity-framework-core.html).
 It is a easy and feature rich ORM which makes working with database in a .NET environment typesafe.
 But even though it makes things easy, there are ambiguous cases which can take us off guard.
-Today we will see three of this cases and how to deal with them.
+Today we will see four of this cases and how to deal with them.

 1. Client evaluation
 2. Iteration
-2. Include and ThenInclude
+3. Include and ThenInclude
-3. NoTracking
+4. NoTracking

 _For the following examples, I will be using SQLite with Entity Framework Core._